As the old marketing proverb goes: people are more likely to trust what others say about you over what you say about yourself.

 You’ll be presented with a list of potential influencers you can engage with.
 Make a note of their username, follow count as well as any branded content they’ve created in the past.

 It’s also worth noting what kind of content they create.
 Are they photos or illustrations?
 Do they retweet content or do they create their own?

 The more you know about your target influencers, the more successful your engagement with them will be.

 As social influencer marketing becomes more popular, it’ll become less effective.
 Not only this, but it will be harder to gain the attention of influencers with huge followings.

 - A following of 10,000 and 100,000 users (and sometimes even less).

 - They’re affordable – 84% charge less than $250 and 97% charge less than $500 on Instagram (Bloglovin).

 - Are 4x more likely to generate comments on their posts than those with more than 10 million followers (Markerly).

-Using the hashtag technique in the previous section, you can easily find micro-influencers that fit this criteria.
-You have likely already engaged with a few within your own following.
+Using the hashtag technique in the previous section, you can easily find micro-influencers that fit these criteria.
+You have likely already engaged with a few of your own followers.